 Sweet Relief Musicians Fund provides financial assistance to all types of career musicians and music industry workers who are struggling to make ends meet, often while facing illness, disability, or age-related problems.
 They provide relief in the form of financial assistance to many musicians who would otherwise be in terrible predicaments.

-A reminder that although the Seattle Public Library buildings are closed at this time, patrons can still sign up for library cards online and utilize library services, including various databases, links to social services, access to free films, and e-books.
-The library is also offering virtual programming for children and adults including online classes, tutorials, book discussions and an upcoming online dance party.
+A reminder that although the Seattle Public Library buildings are closed at this time, patrons can still sign up for library cards online and utilize library services, including picking up reserved books, accessing various databases, links to social services, access to free films, and e-books.
+The library is also offering virtual programming for children and adults including online classes, tutorials, and book discussions.